HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/processing_config.rst

      - Options/example
    * - model
      - Model that should be followed by the processor to read the filenames of the raw SPE files.
-     - default: series_rep, series_id, vaa, azimuth_ref, vza, mode, action, it, scan_total, series_time
+     - Default: series_rep, series_id, vaa, azimuth_ref, vza, mode, action, it, scan_total, series_time

 **Table 6: Quality**